puppetlabs/puppetdb/spec/metrics.md

 # Metrics

-Querying Grayskull metrics is accomplished by making an HTTP request to paths under the `/metrics` REST endpoint.
+Querying PuppetDB metrics is accomplished by making an HTTP request to paths under the `/metrics` REST endpoint.

 # Listing available metrics